Broadcast Channels with Heterogeneous Arrival and Decoding Deadlines: Second-Order Achievability: Discussion on the Main Results and Related Works

-\end{IEEEproof} \begin{remark} By choosing $K_1$ such that $ \Delta_1 = O(\nf^{-\frac{3}{2}}) $, and $\nf = \ns$, the bound in \eqref{eq:49} matches the Normal Approximation bound in \cite[Eq.
+\hnr{ \begin{remark} Let $\ns = \nf$.
+For sufficiently large $\nf$ and $\ns$ and for sufficiently small $\delta_1$, by setting \hnr{$K_1 =0.5$} the bound in \eqref{eq:49} matches the normal approximation in \cite[Eq.
 54]{Erseghe2016} that is for a two-parallel additive white Gaussian noise (AWGN) channels.
-This setting can be easily extended to a setting with more than two parallel channels. \end{remark}
+This setting can be easily extended to a setting with more than two parallel channels. \end{remark} }

 We now make a more detailed comparison with the work of Erseghe in \cite{Erseghe2016}.
-The leading idea of \cite{Erseghe2016} is based on the fact that a probability of the form $\Pr [\sum_{i = 1}^n u_i \ge n \tilde \lambda]$ where $u_i$s are i.i.d continues random variables can be written and numerically evaluated using standard Laplace transforms.
+The leading idea of \cite{Erseghe2016} is based on the fact that a probability of the form $\Pr [\sum_{i = 1}^n u_i \ge n \tilde \lambda]$ where $u_i$s are i.i.d continuous random variables can be written and numerically evaluated using standard Laplace transforms.
 The author further employs this idea to propose new asymptotic approximations for the meta-converse and random union coding (RCU) achievability bounds for the parallel AWGN channels.
 In \cite[Theorem 10]{Erseghe2016} the author shows that in a $K$-parallel AWGN channels with each channel of $\frac{n}{K}$ channel uses, the meta-converse bound, proposed by Polyanskiy, Poor and Verdú in \cite[Theorem 41]{Yuri2012}, is consistent with the normal approximation \eqref{eq:1} with